-• Assign members to your doctoral final oral exam committee at least one month prior to the exam.
+- Assign members to your doctoral final oral exam committee at least one month prior to the exam.
 Not all faculty may serve on your committee.
-Find committee members in the Graduate Faculty Role List Database; search under 'Kinesiology Ph.D.'.
+Find committee members in the Graduate Faculty Role List Database; search under 'Kinesiology PhD.'
 If you cannot find the member in the list, please contact the Graduate Program Coordinator.
+Outside members need to be set up as persons of interest to the University so they can use a UMN email to complete the forms they will need to approve.
+This can be done by your GPC and the School's administrative director.

-• Fill out the Final Oral Defense Announcement Form.
+- Fill out the Final Oral Defense Announcement Information Form.

-• [NEW] After the final defense, students should initiate the Final Oral Exam Form.
-Faculty committee members will receive email invitations to complete the Final Oral Exam Form as students initiate it. - Guidelines
+- After the final defense, students should initiate the Final Oral Exam Form.
+Faculty committee members will receive email invitations to complete the Final Oral Exam Form as students initiate it.

 Alternative to the traditional dissertation: